HCRG

 • What if I change my mind about my child having their vaccination after I have submitted consent?

 It is important that you contact the Immunisation Team immediately and speak to a member of staff.
+We also advise that you contact the school.
+Please ensure that your child is aware of your final decision and provide written confirmation of this for them to share with the team.

 • What if my child does not attend school?